 - 1. The Central Reserve Police Force was established by the enactment of the CRPF Act in 1949. - 2.
 Initially, it came into existence as Crown Representative's Police in 1939 for internal security. - 3.
 The primary mission of the Central Reserve Police Force is counter-insurgency operations. - 4.
 It also assists the State and Union Territories in police operations to maintain law and order. - 5.
-Apart from this, the force participates as a police force in the UN peace-keeping missions. - 6.
-The CRPF maintains a special operation unit known as Commando Battalion for Resolute Action (COBRA) to combat Maoist insurgents. - 7.
-The current Director-General of CRPF (2021) is Dr. A P Maheshwari, IPS.
+Apart from this, the force participates as a police force in UN peacekeeping missions. - 6.
+The CRPF maintains a special operation unit known as Commando Battalion for Resolute Action (COBRA) to combat Maoist insurgents.

+7. The current Director-General of CRPF (2023) is Dr Sujoy Lal Thaosen, IPS.